ojhoundegnonto/ojh_1D-MITgcn_configurations/README.md

 <h1> The MITgcm</h1>
+The MIT General Circulation Model (MITgcm) is a sophisticated computational tool developed for investigating atmospheric, oceanic, and climatic phenomena.
+Its innovative design utilizes mathematical similarities between fluid systems, allowing a single core algorithm to model both atmospheric and oceanic currents.
+This versatile approach enables researchers to study a wide range of Earth system processes using a unified framework.
 <h1>How to install?</h1>
 <h1>Docker image to run the 1D ocean-ice column model</h1>
 <h1>Configurations for the present work</h1>